thomasht86/meetup-mlflow/README.md

 This will install the release candidate version.

-If you made it through, well done.
+If you made it through, well done!
 If not, we will spend some time in the beginning of the meetup to try to get as many as possible set up.
-You will also hopefully learn a little from watching the demo.
+You will also hopefully learn something from just watching the demo.